ey92/notes/6010notes.md

 	- railways in England 1800s: grew 20% annually, but traffic grew 4%; 1850s: railways grew 4%, traffic grew 20%
 	- NY canal system 1880s
 	- _Economist_: technological success but financial failure

+# Databases and Electronic Markets
+## Information Storage
+Problems with Storage:

+1. Dynamic Information: text documents difficult to update
+2. Large Quantity: text documents waste space
+3. Search and Filter: text documents are difficult to search
+- complex questions
+	- e.g. card holders w/ past due balances
+	- e.g. purchsed camera in last month
+	- e.g. cards used only when travel

+- **fundamental problem**: accessibility
+- inccessible -> difficult to use and analyze data

+## Databases
+store, search, retrieve, and update data efficiently
+- every dept can collect and use own data

+### Local vs. Shared Data
+#### 1. decentralized and disconnected: duplicate storange in multiple databases
+- multiple databases, redundancy
+- issues:
+	- redundancy, slow, _potential inconsistencies_

+#### 2. decentralized and connected: store data where created and provide remote access
+- multiple databases, no redundancy
+- issues:
+- incompatibility between multiple databases
+	- semantic: naming & unit conventions

+#### 3. centralized but distributed: single organizational database
+- centrally controlled pool of data with no redundancy or incompatibility
+- can be geographically distributed
+- _Data Model_ single central plan
+- issues:
+	- size problem/information overload: software solution
+	- difficult to design single central plan for organization -> Database Management System (DBMS)
+	- management problem: shared resources have to be managed and lead a political problems -> Database Administrator (DBA)

+### Business Applications:
+---
+#### 1. Tracking Resources: transactions, inventory, organizational performance, processes and workflow systems
+- freed _accounting_ from bookkeping via automation
+- _transactions_ on same document (ordering, shipping, delivery)
+- _inventory_ connected to registers, trigger reorder when supply below threshold
+- _organizational performance_ manager can bypass line of command and get his own information from the database
+	- information inconsistency vs overload -> stream the right level of information to corresponding level of management
+- _traders_ filter & aggregate analysts' advice from database
+- processes and **workflow systems** (systems that track processes): **concurrency**

+#### Braess Paradox
+network effects complicate centralization/decentralization debate further and require even more centralization to reach the global optimum

+Leads to **Negative Network Effects**
+1. centralize decisions
+2. new technology can make everyone worse off, although each person will be worse off

+- When there are network effects, need to cooperate and centralize decisions -> industry standards and platforms; cooperation allows better outcomes

+#### 2.
+#### 3.
+#### 4.
+#### 5.

 ---
 ### A0 CTB